yusefmosiah/choir-scales/docs/Context.md

    - Implemented in `chorus.py`
    - Uses a multi-step process: Action, Experience, Intention, Observation, Update, and Yield
    - Integrates with Qdrant vector database for semantic search
+   - Enhancements:
+     - Inclusion of inline citations
-   - Planned enhancements include adding inline citations and revising the "objective" step to cite sources
+     - Revision of the "objective" step to cite sources
+     - Update of the final response to display citations as links

+2. **Chat-Based Interface**
+   - Users write chat messages/responses within threads.
+   - Co-authors of a thread collectively decide to approve or deny messages.
+     - **Approved messages**: Published and visible within the thread.
+     - **Denied messages**: Not published; rejecting co-authors split the tokens staked on the message.
+   - Users must stake CHOIR tokens to contribute to threads they are not co-authors of.
+     - If approved, tokens go to the thread's token balance.
+     - If rejected, staked tokens are distributed among rejecting co-authors.
+     - In split decisions, tokens intended for approving co-authors are returned to the Choir Treasury.

+3. **Thread Accessibility**
+   - All chat threads are accessible at `choir.chat/stream/<thread_id>`.
+   - **Co-authors**: See the full content of the thread.
+   - **Other users**: See AI-generated summaries of the thread.
+   - When messages are cited as sources elsewhere:
+     - Include a link to the original chat thread.
+     - A special message appears in the original thread indicating the citation.

-2. **Frontend Components**
+4. **Frontend Components**
    - React-based components for user interaction
    - Key components include StreamChat, ChorusStep, ChorusPanel, SourcesList, UserInput, and AIResponse
-   - Planned enhancements:
+   - Enhancements:
-     - Integrate the UI into v0 (AI Frontend Generator)
+     - Integration into v0 (AI Frontend Generator)
-     - Fix UI bugs and warnings
+     - UI bug fixes and warnings addressed
-     - Refactor components into self-documenting abstractions
+     - Components refactored into self-documenting abstractions
-     - Build the homepage using AI to select and generate content
+     - Homepage built using AI to select and generate content
-     - Calculate vectors for chat threads and users (eigenvectors)
+     - Calculations of vectors for chat threads and users (eigenvectors)

-3. **Blockchain Integration**
+5. **Blockchain Integration**
    - Solana wallet integration (functional)
-   - User accounts defined by Solana wallet public keys are now saved and loaded
+   - User accounts defined by Solana wallet public keys
-   - Components for wallet connection and transactions (SignMessage, SendTransaction)
-   - Plans to integrate Thirdweb Embedded Wallet as an alternative option

-4. **User Interface**
-   - Dark-themed interface with a chat-like layout
-   - Responsive design using Tailwind CSS
-   - Main components:
-     - Left sidebar with chat thread tabs
-     - Chat window for user-AI interaction
-     - Chorus Panel displaying AI steps and sources
-     - User input area with submit button
-   - Planned enhancements:
-     - Integrate into v0 (AI Frontend Generator)
-     - Fix UI bugs and warnings
-     - Refactor components into self-documenting abstractions
+   - Token transactions managed through smart contracts
+   - Users stake and receive CHOIR tokens as part of message approval mechanics

 ### Database and Configuration

-- Qdrant vector database integration for storing and retrieving content
+- Qdrant vector database integration for storing and retrieving chat messages
 - Users own chat threads containing messages, all stored on Qdrant
 - Configuration management using environment variables and Pydantic
 - Utility functions for embeddings and chat completions using Azure OpenAI